jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 255 Breach of obligation in relation to dependent children: additional steps before notice may be given
 MSD must not give a person (P) a section 252 notice in relation to a failure to comply with an obligation in relation to dependent children under sections 131 to 135 unless MSD is satisfied that, on at least 3 previous occasions, MSD has had communication (of any kind, and in any manner) with P in respect of P’s compliance with, or an actual or potential failure of P to comply with, any obligation P has under sections 131 to 135.

-### 256 When reduction, suspension, or cancellation of benefit takes effect
+### 256 When sanction takes effect
-The reduction, suspension, or cancellation of a benefit under section 232 must not take effect before the close of the 5 working days specified in the section 252 notice in accordance with section 252(2)﻿(f).
+(1) A sanction (including, without limitation, a non-financial sanction) under section 232 must not take effect before the close of the 5 working days specified in the section 252 notice in accordance with section 252(2)﻿(f).
+(2) However, a replacement sanction imposed under section 236D starts to take effect as specified in section 236D(2).

 **Evidential drug test**